PurdueDualityLab/SoKReDoS-ASIACCS25/regex-engine-analysis/README.md

 ]
 ```

-For result files, the structure is the same, but each input contain a dictionary called `results` that logs the matching information:
+For result files, the structure is the same, but each input contains a dictionary called `results` that logs the matching information:

 ```json
 {